entativa/entativa-platforms/ULTIMATE_FINAL_SESSION_SUMMARY.md

 - ✅ **Signal-level E2EE** (NEW!)
 - ✅ **Comprehensive documentation** (50,000+ words)

-**Both Socialink and Vignette are now COMPLETE social media platforms with:**
+**Both Entativa and Vignette are now COMPLETE social media platforms with:**
 - ✅ Posts & Takes (with fair attribution!)
 - ✅ Stories (with 6 interactive stickers!)
 - ✅ Search (unified multi-entity!)